 Both halves of the year, in January and July, begin with the commemoration of the Precious Blood of Jesus.
 January 1 is the feast of the Circumcision, when the Precious Blood of Jesus was first shed.
 July 1 is the commemoration of the Most Precious Blood of Jesus as it is preserved in all Catholic churches at the hour of Mass.
 The Precious Blood of Jesus was given to Him to divinize by Mary, the Mother of God.
-Between Jesus and Mary there was a perpetual interflow of blood for nine months when He was a Child in her womb.
-Anyone can see how divinized Mary became by this interchange of blood for nearly a year.
 Everyone who wishes to become a son of God the Father, as he becomes by Sanctifying Grace, must also become a child of Mary the Virgin, by receiving in his mouth the Blessed Eucharist which is the Body, Blood, Soul and Divinity of Our Lord and Saviour, Jesus Christ.
 All the saints of the Old Testament, when their bodies rise from the grave on the Last Day, will receive the Precious Blood of Jesus.
 Our Lord said of the chalice which contained His Precious Blood at the Last Supper, “I will not drink of this fruit of the vine, until that day when I shall drink it with you new in the Kingdom of My Father.”
 The Kingdom of God the Father, Whose sons we divinely by adoption, is also the Queendom of Mary the Virgin, whose children we must incarnately become in order to enjoy the happiness of Heaven forever.